visual-framework/vf-core/components/vf-masthead/README.md

 We do this using JavaScript and the background image filename.

-In creating the background images for mastheads each image filename needs to have it's most dominate colour added as a hexadecimal code.
+In choosing the image for masthead the image filename needs to have it's most dominate colour added as a hexadecimal code.

 ```bash
 masthead-background-image--00EF00.png
 ```
 <br>

+To find the dominant colour in the background image you can use a colour picker in graphics software to find the hex code.

-The JavaScript looks for this hexidecimal colour code and mathematically works out the correct text colour to use.
+This then allows the code to look for this hexidecimal colour code and mathematically works out the correct text colour to use.
 The CSS custom property `--local-theme-fg-color` is then applied in the style tag of the component.

 ```html
 <style>